tink-ab/tink-link-ios/MIGRATION_GUIDE.md

         // Handle result
     })
     ```
-- The associated string value in the `updating` status emitted by the different `progressHandlers` have been removed.
+- The associated string in the `updating` status emitted by the different `progressHandlers` have been removed.
 - Errors related to deleted credentials have been renamed:
     - The `RefreshCredentialsTask.Error.disabled` has been renamed to `RefreshCredentialsTask.Error.deleted`.
     - The `InitiateTransferTask.Error.disabledCredentials` has been renamed to `InitiateTransferTask.Error.credentialsDeleted`.